LokVinay/algorithm-visualizer/README.md

-#Algorithm Visualizer
+# Algorithm Visualizer
 --> A web-based application designed to help beginners and students understand how different sorting and pathfinding algorithms work through interactive and dynamic visualizations.

-#🚀 Live Demo
+# 🚀 Live Demo
 [Link to your live demo here]

-#✨ Features
+# ✨ Features
-Sorting Visualizer: Watch various sorting algorithms bring an array of bars to order.
+-->Sorting Visualizer: Watch various sorting algorithms bring an array of bars to order.

-Pathfinding Visualizer: Explore how pathfinding algorithms navigate a grid to find the shortest path between two points.
+-->Pathfinding Visualizer: Explore how pathfinding algorithms navigate a grid to find the shortest path between two points.

-Dynamic Notes: Click the "Show Notes" button to get a simple, beginner-friendly explanation of the selected algorithm.
+-->Dynamic Notes: Click the "Show Notes" button to get a simple, beginner-friendly explanation of the selected algorithm.

-Customizable Input: Manually enter your own array for sorting or create a random maze for pathfinding.
+-->Customizable Input: Manually enter your own array for sorting or create a random maze for pathfinding.

-Speed Control: Adjust the animation speed from "Very Slow" to "Very Fast" to observe each step at your own pace.
+-->Speed Control: Adjust the animation speed from "Very Slow" to "Very Fast" to observe each step at your own pace.

-Dark/Light Mode: Toggle between themes for a comfortable viewing experience.
+-->Dark/Light Mode: Toggle between themes for a comfortable viewing experience.

-#🛠️ Tech Stack
+# 🛠️ Tech Stack
 HTML5: Provides the foundational structure of the web application.

 CSS3: Used for all styling, including responsive design, animations, and the dark/light theme.

 JavaScript (ES6+): Powers all the interactive logic, including the algorithm implementations and real-time visualization.

-#🧠 Concepts Visualized
+# 🧠 Concepts Visualized
 Sorting Algorithms:

-Bubble Sort: A simple algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
+-->Bubble Sort: A simple algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.

-Insertion Sort: Builds the final sorted array one item at a time by inserting each element into its correct position.
+-->Insertion Sort: Builds the final sorted array one item at a time by inserting each element into its correct position.

-Merge Sort: A "divide and conquer" algorithm that recursively splits the array and merges the sorted halves.
+-->Merge Sort: A "divide and conquer" algorithm that recursively splits the array and merges the sorted halves.

-Quick Sort: A highly efficient "divide and conquer" algorithm that uses a pivot element to partition the array.
+-->Quick Sort: A highly efficient "divide and conquer" algorithm that uses a pivot element to partition the array.

-Heap Sort: Uses a binary heap data structure to efficiently sort elements.
+-->Heap Sort: Uses a binary heap data structure to efficiently sort elements.

 Pathfinding Algorithms:

-Breadth-First Search (BFS): Explores all immediate neighbor nodes before moving to the next level of nodes, guaranteeing the shortest path in an unweighted grid.
+-->Breadth-First Search (BFS): Explores all immediate neighbor nodes before moving to the next level of nodes, guaranteeing the shortest path in an unweighted grid.

-Depth-First Search (DFS): Explores as far as possible down each branch before backtracking, often used for maze generation.
+-->Depth-First Search (DFS): Explores as far as possible down each branch before backtracking, often used for maze generation.

-Dijkstra's Algorithm: Finds the shortest paths from a starting node to all other nodes in a weighted graph.
+-->Dijkstra's Algorithm: Finds the shortest paths from a starting node to all other nodes in a weighted graph.

-A* Search: An intelligent extension of Dijkstra's, using a heuristic function to guide its search and find the shortest path more efficiently.
+-->A* Search: An intelligent extension of Dijkstra's, using a heuristic function to guide its search and find the shortest path more efficiently.

 # 📂 Project Structure
-This project is organized into three main files for clarity and modularity.
+--->This project is organized into three main files for clarity and modularity.
 <img width="957" height="175" alt="image" src="https://github.com/user-attachments/assets/e079491f-fd57-4fd2-bc9f-b5a9a9929d4a" />